rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

      - geometry_msgs::msg::PoseArray
      - PoseArray

-For examplem, if you need to create a publisher that will take a `vtkMatrix4x4` on the Slicer side and publish a `geometry_msgs::msg::PoseStamped` on the ROS side, the full SlicerROS2 node name will be `vtkMRMLROSPublisherPoseStampedNode`.
+For example, if you need to create a publisher that will take a `vtkMatrix4x4` on the Slicer side and publish a `geometry_msgs::msg::PoseStamped` on the ROS side, the full SlicerROS2 node name will be `vtkMRMLROSPublisherPoseStampedNode`.